Pregnancy Pilates & Yoga : Tuesdays - 6.00pm-6.50pm

 Before you start

-We want you to get the most benefit from coming to the classes So, we recommend that you attend a 1:1 clinical consultation before you start any ante/post natal classes.
+We want you to get the most benefit from coming to the classes, sometimes you may be required to attend a 1:1 clinical consultation before you start any ante/post natal classes.
 By having an assessment, the therapist can assess you for diastisis recti (abdominal separation postnatal), and check your general strength and control of abdominal, pelvic and spinal control.
 Especially if you suffered with and lower back and pelvic pain issues during pregnancy.
 We can then assess your suitability for class and tailor exercises to the individual needs - making sure you're all doing the right exercises for YOU, not just a set of standard gym exercises week in week out without a goal.
 If you would like to chat to the instructor to see if your suitable then call us NOW

 The instructor is a specially trained APPI Pilates Instructor, and also graduate sports therapist.
 This means that during class you can exercise safely and will be supported by someone who has knowledge and understands how your body works, especially with the immense changes that take place during and after pregnancy.
 They can offer exercises and advise on how to prevent or minimise any pain or injury.